Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 To avoid either overwatering or underwatering your Golden Shrimp Plant, do not water on a schedule.

-Water your Golden Shrimp Plant thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
-Keep the soil consistently moist but not soggy to avoid yellowing and rotting.
+Water Golden Shrimp Plant thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to avoid yellowing, rotting and leaf drop.

 Reduce watering in fall and winter to maintain the soil slightly moist as growth is minimal at this time.
-Do not allow the soil to dry out as it can lead to wilting and leaf drop.
+Do not allow the soil to dry out as it can lead to wilting, yellowing and leaf loss.

-Ascertain that the soil is free-draining and the pot has a drainage hole to avoid getting soggy soil as it can result in root-rot and death of the plant.
+Ascertain that the soil is free-draining and the pot has a drainage hole to avoid waterlogging which can result in root-rot and death of the plant.
+Take care not to wet the foliage to reduce fungal diseases.

-Average temperatures of 15-280C is ideal for Golden Shrimp Plant.
-Keep it away from drafty conditions as extreme temperatures can cause stunted growth and leaf drop.
+Golden Shrimp Plant prefers a warmth of 15-280C.
+Keep it away from drafty conditions as extreme temperatures can cause stunted growth, wilting, yellowing and leaf drop.

 Fertilizer